arduino/docs-content/content/micropython/02.environment/03.modules/modules.md

 ***For more details, visit the [MicroPython installation guide](/micropython/first-steps/install-guide)***

-I’ll integrate the **Package Installer Tool** section into your article under **Step 2: Install the Modulino Package** while maintaining consistency with the existing structure.
-Here’s the revised section:

 ### Step 2: Install the Modulino Package

 There are multiple ways to install external modules in MicroPython.
 We’ll cover two common methods: